10up/Engineering-Best-Practices/_includes/markdown/React.md

 export default Camera;
 ```

 `onReady` is only called when the camera stream is ready and the `handleCameraStream` method sets up a loop, if `Camera` re-renders, `onReady` is not called again.
-If `Camera` was a functional component, everytime it re-rendered and its props/state changed, the `handleCameraStream` callback would not have the right scope to have access the most up-to-date state/props as the function was bound to the first render.
+If `Camera` was a functional component, everytime it re-rendered and its props/state changed, the `handleCameraStream` callback would not have the right scope to have access to the most up-to-date state/props as the function was bound to the first render.
 The alternative for using functional components is storing each frame in state through `useState` and process frames in a separate function but that adds complexity and unecessary re-renders every time a new frame is received.

 ### Functional Components